jam53/Jam54_Launcher/Documentation/Adding&UpdatingApplications.md

 ### Hosting & hashing the application files

 > Just as a small tl:dr on how the files are hosted.
-Basically the files are hosted as a website, the root folder of the website contains the several subfolders.
+Basically the files are hosted as a website, the root folder of the website contains several subfolders.
 > These subfolders have the names 0 1 2 etc., which corresponds to the application id's defined inside the `applications.sqlite` database
 >
 > Each subfolder then contains all the binaries for that application
+> \+ a file called `EntryPoint.txt`.
+This file contains one line and points to the executable of the app.
 > \+ a file called `Hashes.txt`.
 This file contains all the hashes for the binaries of that application.
 > \+ a file called `Split.txt`, which may or may not be empty.
 It contains the path to files that were bigger than a certain amount in megabytes and that have been split into smaller chunks.
 > > We split files that are larger than 99MBs into smaller chunks in order to stay below the 100MB size limit that GitHub imposes.
 (We host the binaries of the applications using GitHub pages)